sagemath/trac_to_gh/Issue 3927.md

 # Issue 3927: Factorization class has no division implemented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3927

 Original creator: cremona